sangster/codeless_code/README.md

-    --random                select one fable, randomly, from the filtered list --random-set            select n fables, randomly, from the filtered list --daily                 select one fable, randomly, from the filtered listbased on today's date
+    --random                select one fable, randomly, from the filtered list --random-set            select n fables, randomly, from the filtered list --daily                 select one fable, randomly, from the filtered listbased on today's date --trace                 print full error message if a fable fails to parse

 Series Filters
     -S, --series